ansible/ansible/docs/docsite/rst/become.rst

    Invalid input (privileged mode required)

-Which can be enabled for specific tasks as shown (task level):
+The following example shows how to set enable mode for a specific task:

 .. code-block:: yaml